 As a result of these restrictions, the Group's rights do not constitute significant influence to participate in the financial and operating policy decisions of IHS Group.
-Consequently, the Group accounts for its investment in IHS Group as an equity instrument held at fair value through other comprehensive income (FVOCI) (refer to note 7.2).
+Consequently, the Group accounts for its investment in IHS Group as an equity instrument held at FVOCI (refer to note 7.2).